AnanyaKumar/cooperative_learning/README.md

 ![coop car game](https://github.com/AnanyaKumar/cooperative_learning/blob/master/proposal/coop_game.png)

 In this project, we investigate cooperative play.
-Multiple cars, with the same policy, are trying to cooperate to drive to reach the finish line, while avoiding obstacles.
+Multiple cars, with the same policy, are trying to cooperate to drive to the finish line, while avoiding obstacles.
 For more details, see our proposal.

 ## Code policies